-Most importantly, anonymous mailings are prohibited.
-The sender's real name must be identified (in full) within the body of the message - not just at the top in the "from" line.
+- Anonymous mailings are prohibited.
+The sender’s real name must be identified (in full) within the body of the message - not just at the top in the “from” line.

-Please note: When composing your announcement, please be considerate of those who are visually impaired.
-People of all ages may struggle to read small text.
-In addition, it is strongly recommended that you avoid using images (such as posters) as the sole content of your announcement.
 Software designed to read text aloud cannot interpret words contained in an image.
 If you must include an image that contains the important details of your event or notice, please repeat the details as normal text somewhere else in your message.

-The mass e-mail lists for posting events are:
+The mass email lists for posting events are: